The Truth About Mozzarella Sticks: Healthy, Junk Food or In Between?

 There are a few healthy brands of mozzarella sticks that you can purchase.
 Some of the healthiest options include Annie’s Homegrown, 365 by Whole Foods Market, and Alexia.
 All of these brands use natural ingredients and are relatively low in calories.

-Nutrition Comparison – Mozzarella vs. Mozzarella Sticks
+Nutrition Comparison – Mozzarella Cheese vs. Mozzarella Sticks

 I randomly selected 2 household brands of mozzarella sticks you can buy anywhere in the US market, and the nutrition data is obtained from the USDA FoodData Central.